Review of Icebreakers

-However, unlike the ice-breaker ships, this non-self-propelled vessel has to be towed to its destination.
-The barge has length 144 m (472 ft), width 30 m (98 ft), combined power output (two KLT-40C / modified nuclear reactors) 70 MW (electricity) or 300 MW (heat) and is owned by Rosatom.
+However, unlike the icebreakers, this vessel has to be towed to its destination.
+The barge has length 144 m (472 ft), width 30 m (98 ft), combined power output (2x KLT-40C / modified nuclear reactors) 70 MW (electricity) or 300 MW (heat) and is owned by Rosatom.
 Both reactors were assembled in Nizhny Novgorod.

 Note: You can see CruiseMapper's list of all Russian icebreaking vessels in the "Itinerary" section (above, next to "Review")

 Rosmorrechflot is Russia's Federal Agency of Sea and River Transport.
 AARI is an abbreviation for Russia's "Arctic and Antarctic Research Institute".